 This lady certainly means so much to people she is surrounded by, as the majority of the honoured guests were family who were coming from so many different countries and places to be here.
 This was night filled with excitement and pride.
 Melanie was super cool to work with when she sang for everyone she certainly honoured the evening.
 Surrounded by a countless number of her friends, the energy in the room was quite evident.

 When the dancing kicked off, it became quickly apparent that this group had some inspired moves.
+We were honoured to have been invited into this family’s life on this night to document this moment for them.
 As you look at the images, the energy radiates from each image.
 During the course of performing the aforementioned traditions, the quinceanera, brother, mother and father did so recalling many of the previous 14 years leading to this day.